sarah1893/Codecademy-bootcamp/MODULES/2 - require()/README.md

 2. `require()` is a JavaScript function that loads a module.
 It’s argument is the file path of the module: `./menu.js`.
 With `require()`, the `.js` extension is optional and will be assumed if it is not included.

-3. The `placeOrder()` function then uses the Menu module.
-By calling Menu.specialty, we access the property specialty defined in the Menu module.
+3. The `placeOrder()` function then uses the `Menu` module.
+By calling `Menu.specialty`, we access the property `specialty` defined in the `Menu` module.

 Taking a closer look, the pattern to import a module is:

-Import the module with require() and assign it to a local variable.
+1. Import the module with `require()` and assign it to a local variable.
-Use the module and its properties within a program.
+2. Use the module and its properties within a program.